Chapter Seven - Intro to Multispectral Remote Sensing Data

 - Time series: the same variable, over the same area, over time.

 - Multi or hyperspectral imagery: image rasters that have 4 or more (multi-spectral) or more than 10-15 (hyperspectral) bands.

 Recall that you have worked with time series data in earlier chapters of this textbook.

 To begin working with multispectral remote sensing data, you will look at 2 sources of data:

 - NAIP: National Agricultural Imagery Program data

-Next week you will work with MODIS (Moderate Imaging Spectrometer) data.
+Later in the textbook, you will also work with MODIS (Moderate Imaging Spectrometer) data.

 About NAIP Multispectral Imagery

 NAIP imagery is available in the United States and typically has three bands - red, green and blue.
 However, sometimes, there is a 4th near-infrared band available.
 NAIP imagery typically is 1m spatial resolution, meaning that each pixel represents 1 meter on the Earth’s surface.
 NAIP data is often collected using a camera mounted on an airplane and is collected for a given geographic area every few years.

 Landsat 8 Imagery